 Earliest Evidence of Cotton's Use

-Interestingly, cotton is one of the few plants that are native to most topical regions around the globe.
+Interestingly, cotton is one of the few plants that are native to most tropical regions around the globe.
 The earliest archeological evidence dates cotton fiber use to approximately 6000 BCE in the Indus Valley of Asia and 5000 BCE in the Tehuacan Valley of Mexico.
 Cotton of the old world, Gossypium arboreum or tree cotton, can grow in a variety of colors, such as brown, pink, or green.
 This fiber was cultivated and woven into textiles adorning the people of India, China, and Egypt since prehistoric times.
 New world cotton, Gossypium hirsutum or Mexican cotton, is now cultivated around the globe.
 The fibers are naturally white, longer, and favored for modern textile production.
 Mexican cotton and its cultivars are the most widely used natural fiber in clothing today.

 How Cotton is Grown

 Cotton is a member of the Malvaceae family and is related to okra and hibiscus.
 The inflorescence (the scientific term for flower) has five petals with a distinct central pistil for pollination (think hibiscus flower).
 Cotton is a perennial but is treated as an annual crop.
 In Texas, planting can begin in March or as late as April depending on the severity of winter.
 The seeds are sown in rows and the plants emerge in 5 to 7 days.
-Flower buds, also referred to as 'squares,' form and open in approximately 2 months.
+Flower buds also referred to as 'squares,' form and open in approximately 2 months.
 The creamy blooms live for a single day; opening in the early morning and by afternoon, the pollen is released.
 Cotton plants are self-fertile and do not require wind or insects to reproduce.
 Once pollinated, the fickle flower turns pink never to reopen.
 As the flower dries, a boll develops pushing the flower to its final death of falling to the earth.
 The boll is the protective outer casing that surrounds the maturing cotton fiber and seeds, similar to an okra pod.
 When bolls mature, soft fluffy white cotton bursts forth.
 The entire crop from seed to harvest takes between 130 to 150 days.
 During the six months of a cotton crop, a number of fatal factors can affect the final harvest from late freezes and high winds to insects, diseases, and flooding.
 According to rancher Peter Heyne, "So much of it is just fricking luck."

 Cotton flowers, photo by Peter Heyne